 Relaxing on consequences

-If you do not follow through on consequences that you state, then you may be creating more problems for your addicted loved one.
-When you determine the repercussion of actions, you must follow through on them.
+If you do not follow through on the consequences that you state, then you may be creating more problems for your addicted loved one.
+When you determine the repercussions of actions, you must follow through on them.
 If not, your loved one will get the message that nothing will happen when they keep flaunting your instructions.

 Furthermore, such a person will start taking advantage of you because they feel like you cannot stop them.
 When you are lenient with consequences, your words become an empty threat.
 In doing so, you are enabling an addict.